-O.7 Certification: By submitting the application, the applicant and its authorized representative are certifying that:
+Q.7 Certification: By submitting the application, the applicant and its authorized representative are certifying that:

-- a) The applicant is an eligible entity; - b) The applicant is located in a COD basin and has a groundwater pumping allocation plan and groundwater basin is currently in overdraft and can quantify the amount of overdraft for the basin; - c) Applicant is aware that, once the proposal is submitted in GRanTS, any privacy rights and other confidentiality protections offered by law with respect to the application package and project location are waived; - Applicant is aware that, if the proposed Project is chosen for funding, any privacy rights and other confidentiality protections offered by law with respect to any portion of the grant (including the Agreement, all deliverables, all invoices, and backup documentation supporting the invoices, and all reporting requirements outlined within the agreement) are waived; - Applicant agrees to the Start and End Dates provided in this application and will complete the project within the dates provided; and - f) Applicant, and their attorney, has read and agrees to all the Terms and Conditions of the Agreement template.
+- a) The applicant is an eligible entity; - b) The applicant is located in a COD basin and has a groundwater pumping allocation plan and groundwater basin is currently in overdraft and can quantify the amount of overdraft for the basin; - c) Applicant is aware that, once the proposal is submitted in GRanTS, any privacy rights and other confidentiality protections offered by law with respect to the application package and project location are waived; - Applicant is aware that, if the proposed Project is chosen for funding, any privacy rights and other confidentiality protections offered by law with respect to any portion of the grant (including the Agreement, all deliverables, all invoices, and backup documentation supporting the invoices, and all reporting requirements outlined within the agreement) are waived; - e) Applicant agrees to the Start and End Dates provided in this application and will complete the project within the dates provided; and - f) Applicant, and their attorney, has read and agrees to all the Terms and Conditions of the Agreement template.

 Application Form The application form will include links to fill out the Self-Certification form and provide the ability to upload documents into the form before it is submitted to DWR for review, scoring, and ranking.
-Documents to Upload ATTACHMENT TITLE Resolution Authorizing Documentation (e.g., adopted resolution using example provided below) Eligibility Criteria Self-Certification FormEligibility Criteria Self-Certification Form (link within the application form) • Must include a support letter from the GSA (if applicable) and
+Documents to Upload ATTACHMENT TITLE Resolution Authorizing Documentation (e.g., adopted resolution using example provided below) Eligibility Criteria Self-Certification Form Eligibility Criteria Self-Certification Form (link within the application form) Must include a support letter from the GSA (if applicable) and Proof of adoption and implementation of a groundwater pumping allocation plan.